which followed the death of Pope Alexander VIII on February 11, 1691

 was marked by the veto of the Austrian Emperor on a candidate who was regarded as too close to France;

-eventually the cardinals preferred to choose Cardinal Michelangelo Conti di Segni,
+eventually the cardinals chose Cardinal Michelangelo Conti di Segni,

 whose background did not indicate a preference for one country or another.
 He

 Pope Innocent III

 who in the XIIIth century affirmed the supremacy of the Church, so he chose to be called